Maharashtra: Etymology

+In the Harivamsa, the Yadava kingdom called Anaratta is described as mostly inhabited by the Abhiras (Abhira-praya-manusyam).
+The Anartta country and its inhabitants were called Surastra and the Saurastras, probably after the Rattas (Rastras) akin to the Rastrikas of Asoka's rock Edicts, now known as Maharastra and the Marattas.

-An alternative theory states that the term derives from the word mahā ("great") and rāshtra ("nation/dominion").
+An alternative theory states that the term derives from the word mahā ("great") and rāṣṭra ("nation/dominion").
 However, this theory is somewhat controversial among modern scholars who believe it to be the Sanskritised interpretation of later writers.